Overview

 The amendments to Wage Payment and Collection impact employer recordkeeping obligations.
 Employers must retain pay stubs for a minimum of three years after the date of payment.

-An itemized statement or statements reflecting an employee’s hours worked, rate of pay, overtime pay and overtime hours worked, gross wages earned, deductions made from the employee’s wages, and the total of wages and deductions year to date
+The amendment also clarifies the definition of a pay stub is: An itemized statement or statements reflecting an employee’s hours worked, rate of pay, overtime pay, and overtime hours worked, gross wages earned, deductions made from the employee’s wages, and the total of wages and deductions year to date.

 The amendment also includes a penalty of up to $500.00 per violation.